mt-climate-office/mco-website/_pages/mesonet/tools/mesonet_tools_risk.md

 ## The Livestock Risk Index

 The Livestock Risk Index (also known as the Comprehensive Climate Index), uses temperature, relative humidity, wind speed and solar radiation to produce an adjusted temperature value that represents risk to livestock [^1].
-The index is output in °F, and the index stress levels for hot and cold conditions are provided in the table below:
+The index is output in °C, and the index stress levels for hot and cold conditions are provided in the table below:

 |Stress Level|Hot Conditions|Cold Conditions|
 |||Newborn|Adult|